-The Group has an amount of AED 2,872,237 thousand (31 December 2022: AED 2,717,972 thousand) held with banks in which the Government of Abu Dhabi has a significant or majority stake through different investment vehicles.
+The Group has an amount of AED 2,822,876 thousand (31 December 2023 AED 2,872,237 thousand) held with banks in which the Government of Abu Dhabi has a significant or majority stake through different investment vehicles.

-The Group has a term loan from banks in which the Government of Abu Dhabi has a significant or majority stake through different investment vehicles amounting to AED 4,131,563 thousand (31 December 2022: AED 4,131,563 thousand).
+The Group has a term loan from banks in which the Government of Abu Dhabi has a significant or majority stake through different investment vehicles amounting to AED 4,131,563 thousand (31 December 2023: AED 4,131,563 thousand).

-Amounts relating to TotalEnergies and its affiliates pertain to the related party balances and transactions of the Group's newly acquired subsidiary, TotalEnergies Marketing Egypt LLC, during the year (note 30).
+Amounts relating to TotalEnergies and its affiliates pertain to the related party balances and transactions of the Group's subsidiary, TotalEnergies Marketing Egypt LLC (note 30).